Eating walnuts may help you lose weight, improve your cholesterol, and keep your brain healthy, too.

 "In addition to these findings, we hope to explore the effect of walnuts on satiety, as we believe satiety is a critical factor for maintaining weight loss,” she added.

-Adding a snack of walnuts to your diet may also help your brain as well as your heart and waistline.
+The health benefit of walnuts may also help your brain as well as your heart and waistline.
 A large study of U.S. adults by University of California at Los Angeles (UCLA) researchers found that eating walnuts may improve memory, concentration and how fast people can process information.
 These improvements were seen consistently in adults who consumed walnuts, regardless of their age, gender or ethnicity.

 "It is exciting to see the strength of the evidence from this analysis across the U.S. population supporting the previous results of animal studies that have shown the neuroprotective benefit from eating walnuts,” said UCLA nutritional epidemiologist Lenore Arab, PhD, who headed the study.